jamiemcstay/Project-1/README.md

 - Will feature a couple of tour dates with a link to the tours page where more dates can be seen.

 ### Tours page
-- Will feature a list of upcoming tour dates locations, dates and options to purchase tickets.
+- Will feature a list of upcoming tour dates locations, dates and ability to purchase tickets.

 ### Music page